 Leeds Industrial Museum

-A great example of turning an old woollen mill into a modern visitor attraction, Leeds Industrial Museum is an interesting option if you’re looking for something to do with the kids.
+A great example of turning an old woollen mill into a modern visitor attraction, Leeds Industrial Museum is an interesting option if you’re looking for something a little different to do with the kids.

-It captures the industrial past vividly, with steam engines and Victorian homes, printing presses and vintage photo and movie equipment and even a gallery that charts the history of tailoring in Leeds.
+It captures the industrial past vividly – steam engines and Victorian homes, printing presses and vintage photo and movie equipment, plus a gallery charting the history of tailoring in Leeds.

 What?
 A museum that charts Leeds’ industrial heritage.